keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 - Filter content based on my preferences (duration, content type)
 - Create and maintain a curated playlist
 - Run unattended as a scheduled job
-- Minimize YouTube API quota usage (the daily limit is **only 10,000 units**)
+- Minimize YouTube API quota usage (the daily limit is **only 10,000 units**) _as of publish/edit date._

 ## Understanding YouTube's Data API v3

-The YouTube Data API v3 is powerful but comes with strict [quota limitations](https://developers.google.com/youtube/v3/determine_quota_cost).
+The YouTube Data API v3 is decent but has strict [quota limitations](https://developers.google.com/youtube/v3/determine_quota_cost).
 Each operation consumes "quota units":

 ### Key Endpoints and Their Costs